kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 Many functions take a `functionConfig` of kind `ConfigMap` since they only need simple key/value pairs as argument.
 For convenience, there is a way to inline the key/value pairs in the `Kptfile`.

-This is equivalent to the previous example.
+The following is equivalent to what we showed before:

 ```yaml
 # wordpress/mysql/Kptfile